-UPS also invests about $300 million a year on training programs to help employees further their careers within the company.
+In 2014, we provided $16 million in tuition support to approximately 14,000 students.
+Since the program began in 1999, we have invested over $200 million in tuition assistance for approximately 120,000 college students.
+UPS also invests about $565 million a year on training programs to help employees further their careers within the company.

 In 2010, approximately 56 percent of our current full–time drivers were once part–time employees, and more than 73 percent of our full–time managers (including most vice presidents) were once non–management employees.
 Our part–time workforce totaled 180,000 people at the end of 2010.
 During the year 2,642 part–time employees advanced to full–time work.
 Our management ranks at the end of the year included 1,174 employees who moved into management for the first time.

 Metropolitan College is not a brick and mortar college.
 Instead, it is a partnership between UPS, the Commonwealth of Kentucky, the University of Louisville, and Jefferson Community and Technical College.
 The program requires that students work part–time in the UPS Air Operation in Louisville, KY.
 Participants in the program work in the 1DA operation with a start time between 10:00 p.m. and 4:00 a.m. in exchange for a free education at either of the two partnership schools.
 Benefits of the program, in addition to regular employee benefits, include:

 - Student support at work

 - On–site computer lab